ArrobaRicardoGE/paste-app/README.md

 ### Application

+1. Create a directory called `content` in the root of this application.
-Run `node index.js` to start the application.
+2. Run `node index.js` to start the application.